 The strategies that I use and recommend are all based on the hashtag.
 Many conferences post a hashtag on their site in order to build community.
-If the conference does not provide a hashtag, participants will often fill the void with their own.
+If the event does not provide a hashtag, participants will often fill the void with their own.
 In the end, a common hashtag will emerge.

 Tweetdeck, Hootsuite, Tweetchat, and Twubs

 With tools like Tweetdeck, Hootsuite, Tweetchat, and Twubs, you can follow a conference in real time.
-I once followed a three day conference on social media given by the US Air Force Public Affairs.
+I once followed a three-day conference on social media given by the US Air Force Public Affairs.
 With Tweetdeck and Hootsuite, you create a search query to follow.
 With Tweetchat and Twubs, you simply enter the hashtag.